-Film Imperial Valley (cultivated run-off) / Imperial Valley (cultivated run-off) Add to your ''My films'' list
+Archive of films Imperial Valley (cultivated run-off) / Imperial Valley (cultivated run-off)

 The Imperial Valley stretches to the southern border of California.
 Through the efforts and investment of the agricultural industry, an inhospitable desert region was transformed into an oasis of verdure whose existence is subject to the strictly defined demands of human engineering.
 Contemplating the relationship between the landscape and civilization, the film unfolds in almost abstract shots taken from a bird’s-eye view.